ska-telescope/ska-itf-te/README.md

 # ska-itf-te

 ## Documentation
-For more information on this project please see [`readme`](https://developer.skao.int/projects/ska-telescope-ska-mid-itf/en/latest/)
+For more information on this project please see the [`project documentation`](https://developer.skao.int/projects/ska-telescope-ska-mid-itf/en/latest/) in the Developer Portal.

 ## Makefile for SW server access
 A subset of the makefile commands available in the [Deploy Mid ITF](https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-low-itf) have been added to the resources folder.